houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 Importantly, notice how a DFA does not have memory during computation.
 It simply transitions between states on each computational step.
 For example, once it parses a character, the machine "forgets" it.
 Similarly, it does not have any memory of any previously parsed characters or states traversed.
 At any computational step, it only "knows" the current character, the current state and its transitions.
 Hence, DFAs are finite state machines without memory.

 So far, we've discussed how regular languages are recognised by and are intrinsically tied to DFAs.
-Since regular expressions act as syntactic sugar for regular languages, we've also illustrated an intrinsic tie between DFAs and regular expressions.
-A key insight from this tie is that if some concept/object is incompatible with a DFA, then it must be incompatible with regular languages and regular expressions.
+Since theoretical regular expressions act as syntactic sugar for regular languages, we've also illustrated an intrinsic tie between DFAs and theoretical regular expressions.
+A key insight from this tie is that if some concept/object is incompatible with a DFA, then it must be incompatible with regular languages and theoretical regular expressions.
 Since DFAs are machines without memory, theoretical regular expressions must also be devoid of memory.

 ## 3. Chomsky's Hierarchy

-The tension between JS regular expressions and theoretical regular expressions will bear on the aforementioned insight.
+The tension between JavaScript regular expressions and theoretical regular expressions will bear on the aforementioned insight.
 To properly understand this, we will look at Chomsky's hierarchy of languages and what they mean.
 Then, we will concentrate on two levels in our hierarchy - regular languages and context free languages.
 We will see how each language reguire different machines. one is the DFA which we already saw and the other is the PDA.
 We will see how a DFA works and, informally, show that the difference is - a form of memory.
-With this in mind, we will use our insight and see that if something uses memory, then that thing is iincomptabile with regular languages, DFAs and hence, regular expressions.
+With this in mind, we will use our insight and see that if something uses memory, then that thing is iincomptabile with regular languages, DFAs and hence, theoretical regular expressions.

 ![Chomsky's Hierarchy](/images/irregular-javascript-expressions/chomsky_hierarchy.webp)